geyerou/Gray-White-Matter-Boundary/README.md

 the cortical thickness map.
 All of these datasets are available for each subject in the HCP database.

-The script Gen_GWBPR.m is used to compute the GWBPR (Global White Matter BOLD Power Ratio).
+The script Gen_GWBPR.m is used to compute the GWBPR.
 To use this script, you will need the following input data:

 the fALFF map (which can be computed using software such as DPABI), the structural segmentation map (wmparc),